 As part of obtaining reasonable assurance about whether Clarke County, Mississippi's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
-The results of our tests disclosed instances of noncompliance or other matters that are required to be reported under Government Auditing Standards and which are described in the accompanying Schedule of Findings and Responses as item 2017-001.
+The results of our tests disclosed an instance of noncompliance or other matters that are required to be reported under Government Auditing Standards and which are described in the accompanying Schedule of Findings and Responses as item 2019-001.

-We also noted certain matters which we have reported to the management of Clarke County, Mississippi, in the Independent Accountant's Report on Central Purchasing System, Inventory Control System and Purchase Clerk Schedules and the Limited Internal Control and Compliance Review Management Report dated September 19, 2019, included within this document.
+We noted certain matters that we reported to the management of Clarke County, Mississippi, in the Independent Accountant's Report on Central Purchasing System, Inventory Control System and Purchase Clerk Schedules and the Limited Internal Control and Compliance Review Management Report dated March 9, 2021, included within this document.

-Clarke County's Response to Finding
+Clarke County's Responses to Findings

-Clarke County's response to the finding identified in our audit is described in the accompanying Schedule of Findings and Responses.
-Clarke County's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.
+Clarke County's responses to the findings identified in our audit are described in the accompanying Schedule of Findings and Responses.
+Clarke County's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them.